MicrosoftDocs/customer-insights/ci-docs/data/faqs-profile-summary.md

 [!INCLUDE [public-preview-note](includes/public-preview-note.md)]

-## What is lead profile summaries in Dynamics 365 Sales?
+## What is customer profile summary in Dynamics 365 Sales?

 This AI-powered feature enables sellers to see a single insight from Customer Insights - Data to help them make better decisions about how to engage and interact with their customer.
 The insight appears on the Dynamics 365 Sales’ lead summary when the seller ask Sales Copilot (preview) to sumarize a lead.